manan999/manan999.github.io/study/FCS.md

 --------------
 Time taken by an algorithm to execute(calculated using Paper Computer)

-5 Notations hoti hai (jin sab ka domain is the set of all natural number N)
+iski 5 Notations hoti hai (jin sab ka domain is the set of all natural number N)
 - &Theta; (Big Theta)
 - O (Big O)
 - &Omega; (Big Omega)